svera/acquire-server/README.md

 ### Usage

 * `git clone github.com/svera/sackson-server`
-* Create a configuration file called `sackson-server` and place it in the source code folder.
+* Create a configuration file called `sackson.yml` and place it in the source code folder.
 Use `sackson.sample.yml` as reference.
 * Build image: `docker-compose build sackson-server`
 * Recreate container: `docker-compose up`.
 Add `-d` at the end if you want to run the container in detached mode.
 Sackson-server will be automatically rebuilt and rerun if there are changes in the source code, thanks to [Fresh](https://github.com/pilu/fresh).